Online Course Pricing Strategies for Beginners: Proven Tips That Sell

 3. Create baseline data on conversion rates at different price points

-Research from Reconvert (2024) shows that courses with launch pricing generate 2.3x more revenue in the first 60 days compared to flat-pricing strategies.
+Industry data suggests that courses with structured launch pricing often generate more revenue in the first 60 days compared to flat-pricing strategies.
 The urgency drives action, and the reviews build social proof that sustains regular-price sales.

 IMPLEMENTATION TACTICS: